 - Incarcerated Adult Students

-The ESB has sponsored a statewide initiative implementing inclusive practices at five cohorts of targeted schools.
-In partnership with complex area resource staff, each school receives onsite assistance in building a community that both embraces students with disabilities as valued community members and provides the support needed to ensure their success.
-Schools are provided with assistance on the use of resources and personnel, student centered decision making, various models of support services and instruction.
-A plan has been developed to scale up this work statewide.
+The ESB is sponsoring a statewide Inclusive Practices initiative.
+Through this initiative, HIDOE established a clear vision and expectations for inclusive practices.
+Over the past four school years, the ESB in collaboration with Stetson and Associates conducted inclusive practices implementation training and consultation to complex area staff and schools statewide.
+Certified Complex area staff can provide onsite assistance in building a community that embraces students with disabilities as valued community members and provides support to teachers, schools, and staff to ensure student success.
+Schools are provided with assistance on the use of resources and personnel, student-centered decision making, various models of support services and instruction.

 - Po‘okela Special Day Program Center